 IOM (International Organization for Migration)

-The organisation works in emergency situations, developing the resilience of all people on the move, and particularly those in situations of vulnerability, as well as building capacity within governments to manage all forms and impacts of mobility.
+IOM supports migrants across the world, developing effective responses to the shifting dynamics of migration and, as such, is a key source of advice on migration policy and practice.
+The organization works in emergency situations, developing the resilience of all people on the move, and particularly those in situations of vulnerability, as well as building capacity within governments to manage all forms and impacts of mobility.

 IOM in UN City

 IOM opened its office in Denmark in 2009 and since 2013 IOM Denmark has been part of UN City in Copenhagen.
 IOM Denmark develops and implements migration projects in Denmark in collaboration with its partners, reporting to IOM’s Regional Office for the European Economic Area, the European Union and NATO in Brussels.